 In these seminars our teachers choose texts that they find particularly interesting.
 Each seminar will consist of reading and discussion, led by the teacher but to a considerable extent shaped by the students' response to the text.
-These highly participative sessions will appeal to those who can read and speak the language in question with a reasonable degree of fluency and now wish to develop their skills in discussion.
+These highly participative sessions will appeal to those who are already fluent readers of the language in question and now wish to develop their skills in discussion.

 Literary and scholarly Latin